CraigStuntz/CraigStuntz.github.io/drafts/2016-07-07-abstractions.markdown

 Analogies "leak," to use Joel's term, almost by definition.
 If they didn't, they would be indistinguishable, not analogous.

+An example can be helpful for understanding a mathematical abstraction, but that is not an analogy.

 ## Is Deduplication Abstraction?

 Maybe